Aluminium cyanide: Synthesis and properties

 When the ammoniate contacts water, it produces aluminium hydroxide, ammonia, and ammonium cyanide.

 The compound was produced in 2001 by the reaction of lithium tetrachloroaluminate and trimethylsilyl cyanide in diethyl ether.
 Its atoms form a lattice, and X-ray crystallography shows that its crystals form an octahedral Prussian-blue-like structure.

+Uses

+Aluminium cyanide is used as an intermediate reagent in organic chemical synthesis, transferring cyanide between compounds.